d12o6aa/DL/README.md

-# 🏗️ VGG19 Transfer Learning for Celebrity Classification
+# 🏗️ VGG19 Transfer Learning for Face Classification

 This documentation outlines the process of adapting the pre-trained VGG19 model for our specific image classification task (31 classes of famous personalities) using Transfer Learning.